v2-mini/v2-mini-robot/README.md

 ### Setting up the Environment

-The steps in this section are required for v2mini's machine, or any machine used to directly interface with v2mini's external hardware.
+The steps in this section are required for setting up V2Mini's PC, or any PC that's used to directly interface with external hardware.

 #### Install udev Rules